TrentHouliston/Niowire/README.md

 To implement your own server, you need a Serializer, an Inspector, and one or more services.
 You can either write these yourself or use one of the built in ones.

 ```
-//Add in a serializer
-NioObjectFactory<NioSerializer> serializer = new ReflectiveNioObjectFactory(LineSerializer.class, Collections.singletonMap("charset", "utf-8"));

-//Add in an inspector
-NioObjectFactory<NioInspector> inspector = new ReflectiveNioObjectFactory(TimeoutInspector.class, Collections.singletonMap("timeout", 3000));

-//Add in a service (or two)
+//Make a service
-NioObjectFactory<NioService> service = new ReflectiveNioObjectFactory(EchoService.class, Collections.<String, Object>emptyMap());
+NioObjectFactory<NioService> service = new ReflectiveNioObjectFactory(EchoService.class);

 //Create a server definition
 NioServerDefinition def = new NioServerDefinition();